5

 bath is largely driven by the adrenaline and somewhat the dopamine effect as well."

 If the ice bath you're using is around 4 degrees, Cable recommends staying in the water for a minimum of 20 seconds.
-If its closer to 10 degrees, try to stay submerged for 2-3 minutes.
+If it's closer to 10 degrees, try to stay submerged for 2-3 minutes.
 If you're dabbling in a cold shower, try to stay under the water for up to 5 minutes, which will help you feel activated and alert.

 Getting started with cold water immersion